Jamedjo/himg/README.md

 4. Network requests can be made: don't use this library with untrusted inputs.
 5. file:// URLs are resolved: this could expose files on your computer.
 6. Native extensions are not yet being published for different os/arch
-7. Error handling hasn't been added yet
-8. Verbose logging is hardcoded
+7. Verbose logging is hardcoded

 ## Installation